whitetrefoil/flickr-simple-reorder/README.md

 Changelog
 ---------

+### v0.3.1
+* Disable "Reorder All" button when there's already a reordering processing.
+* Reduce the amount of photosets displayed per page in small device from 12 to 5.

 ### v0.3.0
 * Now can order in "Title", "Taken time", "Upload time" or "Views count".
 * Added a confirmation modal before doing re-order.
 * UI optimized.

 ### v0.2.1